user00000001/tesrasdk-ts/docs/en/identity_claim.md

 Owner of an TST ID can issue a verifiable claim to himself or others.

-Government agencies, universities, banks, third-party authentication service agencies (such as CA), biometrics technology companies and etc., can serve as trusted institutions and join the Tersa ecosystem as partners.
+Government agencies, universities, banks, third-party authentication service agencies (such as CA), biometrics technology companies and etc., can serve as trusted institutions and join the Tesra ecosystem as partners.
 If you think you could be a certification service partner, please visit [Certification Service Partner Assessment Standard](./verification_provider_specification.md).

 We use a digital diploma issued by China's Fudan University as an example to illustrate how users can obtain a third-party claim.